 The new Gmail app update is featured to include an offline mode in the app itself, which means that the previously used Gmail offline Chrome app that helped to enable functioning offline will no longer be necessary.
 Following the redundancy of an unnecessary app, Google announced to roll back the app, a legit decision by all means.

-The G Suite Updates Blog stated, “We’ve heard from customers that they want to use the same Gmail app whether they’re online or off.
+The G Suite Updates Blog stated, “We’ve heard from customers that they want to use the same Gmail app, whether online or off.
 Our new offline feature makes that possible, allowing you to search, write, delete, and archive up to 90 days of messages, even when you don’t have an internet connection.

 This native capability is easier to use and performs better than the Gmail Offline Chrome App, so we’re removing it from the Chrome Web Store after December 3rd, 2018.
 This is a part of our ongoing effort to move Chrome apps to the web.”